gwichern/sirens/README.markdown

 Coming soon.

 # Acknowledgements
+Sirens uses classes from the [Synthesis Toolkit in C++](http://ccrma.stanford.edu/software/stk) for reading audio files and managing threads.

 Sirens is based off research within the Arts, Media and Engineering program at Arizona State University.
 For more information, the following papers may be of interest:

 1. Gordon Wichern, H. Thornburg, B. Mechtley, A. Fink, A Spanias, and K. Tu, “Robust multi-feature segmentation and indexing for natural sound environments,” in _Proc. of IEEE/EURASIP International Workshop on Content Based Multimedia Indexing (CBMI)_, Bordeaux France, July 2007.